 Think of data strategy as the master plan for your company's information.
 Just as a city needs urban planning before building roads and infrastructure, a business needs a data strategy before investing in AI, analytics, or automation.
 It answers four fundamental questions: what data do we have, where does it live, who can access it, and how do we turn it into decisions?
 Without these answers, every data initiative is built on a shaky foundation.

+According to McKinsey, organizations that leverage data-driven decision-making are 23 times more likely to acquire customers and six times more likely to retain them.
+Gartner estimates that poor data quality costs organizations an average of $12.9 million per year in wasted resources and missed opportunities.
 The reason most enterprises struggle with AI is not a technology problem — it is a data problem.
 They have plenty of data but lack the organizational structure to make it usable.
 Siloed databases that do not talk to each other.
 Duplicate records with conflicting values.
 Critical business logic stored in spreadsheets that one person maintains.
 No consistent definitions of what “customer,” “revenue,” or “active user” actually means across departments.
 A data strategy addresses all of this before a single model is trained or dashboard is built.

 A mature data strategy has five interconnected components.
 First, data governance: the policies, roles, and processes that ensure data is accurate, secure, and compliant.
 This includes data ownership (who is accountable for each dataset), access controls (who can see and modify what), and lifecycle management (how long data is retained and when it is archived).
 Second, data architecture: the technical blueprint for how data flows through the organization — from source systems through transformation layers to consumption endpoints.
 This covers database choices, integration patterns, data lakes versus warehouses, and the API contracts between systems.
 Third, data quality: the standards and automated checks that ensure data is complete, consistent, timely, and accurate.
 Poor data quality is the silent killer of analytics projects — if the input is unreliable, no amount of modeling sophistication will produce trustworthy output.